shielamms/half-full-stack/maths/_posts/2021-12-04-matrix-operations.md

 ```

 ### 4. Determinant
 The determinant is the scalar representation of the volume of the matrix.
-It is the product of all the eigenvalues of the matrix.
 In other words, it describes the way the matrix will scale another matrix when they are multiplied together.

 A zero determinant means that the matrix is not invertible.